jarred/spencerlevine.co.nz/_posts/2013-04-01-the-evening-hours.md

 The Evening Hours brings together new writing on Ben Cauchi’s practice with reproductions of over eighty of his photographs.
 Arriving from another time and place, yet thoroughly of the present – his use of the mid-nineteenth-century wet collodion photographic process is a means to question and undermine the certainties that we continue to invest in the photographic image.

 > # specifications
-> CMYK throughout.
-128 pp.
+> CMYK throughout, 128 pages.
 {.specifications}

 ![](/images/the-evening-hours/cauchi-1.jpg)